hariramgit/GenAI-Healthcare-App/README.md

 ## Contributing

 Contributions to the AI Mini HealthCare App are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.Welcome.

 ## License